RalfZeil/ralfzeil.github.io/_tabs/about.md

 # About Me

 Hello!
-I'm Ralf Zeilstra, a creative developer with a passion for game development, tool creation, and interactive experiences.
-I enjoy working on projects that blend technology, design, and creativity.
+I'm Ralf Zeilstra, a creative developer with a strong background in software engineering, game development, and tool creation.
+I am passionate about building robust, maintainable systems and enjoy working on both creative and technical challenges.
+I am now seeking opportunities in backend development roles, where I can leverage my experience in version control, automation, and modern development workflows.

+---

 ## Curriculum Vitae